Skip to main content

 GraphQL Resolvers

-The resolvers are used to fetch the data from the database.
-The resolvers are written in javascript.
+The resolvers are used to fetch data from the database.
+The resolvers are written in JavaScript.
 The resolvers file must have the .resolvers.js extension.

 Product.resolvers.js